corpsee/nameless-debug/README.md

 }
 ```

-And install dependencies by composer:
+And install dependencies using the Composer:

 ```bash
 cd path/to/your-project